hslam/handler/connect/README.md

 HELLO MUX
 ```
 ### Licence
-This package is licenced under a MIT licence (Copyright (c) 2019 Mort Huang)
+This package is licenced under a MIT licence (Copyright (c) 2019 Meng Huang)

 ### Authors
-connect was written by Mort Huang.
+connect was written by Meng Huang.